Health-RI/metadata-documentation/src/new/property/properties-catalog.md

       <td><code>dct:license</code></td>
       <td><a href="https://definities.geostandaarden.nl/dcat-ap-nl/nl/">Geonovum licence list</a></td>
       <td><code>dct:LicenseDocument</code></td>
-      <td>The licence under which the catalogue (with resource description) is made available.
-In the description of distributions and data services, the licences of that resources are taken up.</td>
+      <td>The licence under which the catalogue (with resource description) is made available. <br> The licences for Distributions and Data Services are not specified here.
+They are specified in the licence properties of their respective classes.</td>
       <td>0..1</td>
     </tr>
     <tr>